tathanhdinh/tocc/README.md

 ucc demo/slen.c -j -f slen
 ```

-- Sometimes, the obfuscation is to *heavy* then Hex-Rays may complain "too big function" (other
-decompilers like Ghidra or JEB have no such limit), then the mode *lightweight* can be used.
+- Sometimes, the obfuscated code is to *heavy*<sup>4</sup> then Hex-Rays may complain "too big function" (other decompilers like Ghidra or JEB have no such limit), then the mode *lightweight* can be used.
 In this mode, most of obfuscation transformations are removed
 ```
 ucc demo/slen.c -o slen_light.o -l
 ```